xiebruce/RedisWebManager/README.md

 ```

 ## Update Log
+### 2019-02-22 v0.3.1
+- Fix bug when click checkbox to select a key
+- Fix bug when using not default port 6379
+- Update README.md

 ### 2018-12-27 v0.3
 - Add Overview server info
 - Add Web redis-cli
 - change redis client to predis(phpredis before)
 - Use ajax search other than refreshing page
 - Add load more button(remove pagination)

 ### 2018-12-19 v0.2
 - Add inline preview manner.
 - Add showing ttl of a key.